BU-AdS/2D-LongRange-Ising/README.md

 script to run the executable, as we have shown in the example file `example.sh`.

+## Dependencies

+For running on the BU cluster, load the following modules

 ## Contributing

 Please create a separate git branch for your contribution, and it will be